odersky/sips/drafts/inlinemacros.md

 The compiler will do the following rewritings.

-1. If `prefix.f[Ts](args1)...(argsN)` refers to a full applied inline method, replace the expression with the method's right hand side, where parameter references are replaced by corresponding arguments and references to the enclosing `this` are replaced by `prefix`.
-Note that the prefix and argument expressions are substituted as they are, so any side effects might be duplicated, reordered, or omitted, depending on where expressions are used in the method body.
+1. If `prefix.f[Ts](args1)...(argsN)` refers to a full applied inline method, where the prefix `prefix` and all arguments `argsI` for by-value parameters are side-effect free path expressions, replace the expression with the method's right hand side, where parameter references are replaced by corresponding arguments and references to the enclosing `this` are replaced by `prefix`.

+   If `prefix` is not a side-effect free path, lift it out to

+         val x = prefix; x.f[Ts](args1)...(argsN)

+   and continue with the rewriting.
+Do the same for all arguments that passed to by-value parameters and that are not side-effect free paths.
+Arguments to by-name parameters are left alone.

+   These transformation are intended to preserve the semantics of function applications under inlining: An  function call should have the same semantics independently on whether the function was maked `inline` or not.

    The rewriting is done on typed trees.
 Any references from the function body to its environment will be kept in the rewritten code.
 Accessors